web-work-tools/web-work-tools.github.io/content/posts/learn-seo.md

 I haven't done any seo, besides making sure image\description pops up in social media, and my site is getting organic search traffic and rising through the rankings, relatively quickly.

+Granted, I put out a ton of content.. and truthfully there are a lot of things I take for granted, like naming images with a likely key-phrases.

 ---

 * [teles/awesome-seo](https://github.com/teles/awesome-seo) - A curated list of SEO (Search Engine Optimization) links.